Human Rights Watch seeks treaty banning 'killer robots' | DW | 10.08.2020

 A long 'Campaign to Stop Killer Robots'

-Since 2013, a coalition of HRW and more than 160 other non-governmental organisations has been at the helm of the 'Campaign to Stop Killer Robots', that seeks to pre-emptively ban fully autonomous weapons.
+Since 2013, a coalition of HRW and more than 160 other NGOs has been at the helm of the 'Campaign to Stop Killer Robots', that seeks to pre-emptively ban fully autonomous weapons.

 "An international ban treaty is the only effective way to deal with the serious challenges raised by fully autonomous weapons," Wareham said.